Vacanze di Natale '90

-Vacanze di Natale '90 (aka Christmas Vacation '90) is a 1990 Italian comedy film directed by Enrico Oldoini.
+Vacanze di Natale '90 (aka Christmas Vacation '90) is a 1990 Italian Christmas comedy film directed by Enrico Oldoini.

 Plot

 In residence in the mountains of St Moritz, intertwine the stories of five characters.
 Nick, a poor waiter, wins a bet on a horse race, but he loses his voice.
 So he goes on vacation meets a rich lady.
 Bindo and Toni, old friends, meet them after an argument, and one falls for the wife of the other.
 Arturo and Beppe, also friends, participating in races with runners, stay in a chalet near the residence of St Moritz.
 Arturo also falls in love with a woman, but she is the wife of his best friend...